 Essential Stops and Sights Along the St. Charles Avenue Streetcar Route

-There’s a way to see New Orleans’ Uptown, Garden District, Carrollton, and Central Business District (CBD) neighborhoods that’s historically accurate, affordable and entertaining.
+There’s a way to see New Orleans’ Uptown, Garden District, Carrollton, and Central Business District (CBD) neighborhoods that are historically accurate, affordable, and entertaining.
 It’s called the St. Charles Avenue streetcar, and a ride costs $1.25.
 Best of all, the streetcar stop is less than a mile away from the Alder Hotel — about a 15-minute walk.
-Here’s what to know before you go and which destinations are worth a visit, organized by street addresses as you head further Uptown and then downtown.
+Here’s what to know before you go and which destinations are worth a visit, organized by street addresses as you head further from Uptown and then downtown.

 Stroll to the intersection of St. Charles Avenue and Cadiz streets, where the streetcar stops.
 If you want to head downtown, stand on the riverside (south) of St. Charles Avenue.
 If you are heading further Uptown, stand on the lakeside (north) of St. Charles Avenue.
 Have exact change — $1.25 for a one-way ride, or $3 for a Jazzy Pass, which gives you unlimited rides for the day.